 - Microsoft Windows

 - Computer aided dispatch software

-Those thinking about becoming a Telephone Operator might also be interested in the following careers:
+Those interested in being a Telephone Operator may also be interested in:

 More about our data sources and methodologies.